Stormwater Management Standards

 The City of Mercer Island has operated under a stormwater discharge permit (called NPDES permit) from the Washington State Department of Ecology similar to other cities in Washington with populations greater than 10,000.
 The NPDES permit is authorized by the Federal Clean Water Act and implemented by the Washington State Department of Ecology (DOE).
 The NPDES permit requires cities and counties to adopt stormwater management control standards.
-Mercer Island's standards were last updated in 2009 to comply with the permit requirement to adopt stormwater control standards equivalent to DOE's 2005 stormwater manual.
+Mercer Island's standards were last updated in 2017.
 Mercer Island is one of 100 cities that must comply with the regulations.
-Most cities have already updated their regulations.

 The NPDES permit requires jurisdictions to update their stormwater control standards in the following ways: